kuokuo123/otter-launcher/README.md

 }
 ```

 8. You can also run otter with general.loop_mode like a daemon, and hide it after command execution using general.callback.
-However, kitten panel currently has issues with wayland's multi-monitor setup as it cannot unhide layer shell at the focused monitor.
 An example for such a config in niri:

 ```
 binds {